-In order to trigger the recording, the signal must pass the threshold on any individual axis.
-For instance, if the instrument is set to record raw velocity signals the trigger value V represents a cube around the origin (0,0,0), with a side-length of 2V.
+To trigger the recording, the signal must pass the threshold on any individual axis.
+For instance, if the instrument is set to record raw velocity signals the trigger value V represents a cube around the origin (0,0,0), with a side-length of 2V (from - V to + V).